Hare Green

-Hare Green is a hamlet on Harwich Road, in the Tendring district, in the English county of Essex.
+Hare Green is a hamlet in Harwich Road, in the Tendring district, in the English county of Essex.
 In 2018 it had an estimated population of 707.
 Hare Green is located within the civil parish of Great Bromley.
 There are several listed buildings including Hill House and Fleece House, both a Grade II listed 17th century properties.

 Transport

 The A120 road and the A133 road are nearby, with the junction between the two roads is known as the Hare Green interchange.
 However there is no direct access to either road from Hare Green.